process-analytics/bpmn-visualization-js/README.md

 ```

 ### 👤 User documentation
-The User documentation with the feature list & the public API is stored on [Github pages](https://process-analytics.github.io/bpmn-visualization-js/).
+The User documentation with the feature list & the public API are available in the [documentation site](https://process-analytics.github.io/bpmn-visualization-js/).

 ### ⚒️ More